Rajveer1496/Ml-Library/README.md

-# ML Model Trainer GUI
+# ML Library GUI Pipeline

 This project provides a graphical user interface (GUI) for training and testing various machine learning models.